JagCesar/node-api/Readme.md

 To get this up and running you have to set up a Heroku web dyno and a Heroku Postgres database.
 [They have a great tutorial for this if you're unsure how to do this](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).

-Your Postgres database needs tables.
-To create the required tables simply browse to `/db` when your webservice is up and running.

 # Location, location, location

-To store locations in our database we use Postgis, which is available on Heroku.
+To store locations in our database we use [Postgis](http://postgis.net), which is available on Heroku.

 When saving a coordinate in the database we want to store lon, lat and SRID.
 SRID is a unique identifier that defines which coordinate system the coordinates are defined in.
-If we define the correct SRID, we can compare coordinates with different definitions.
+We store the SRID to be able to mix different different type of coordinates in the future.
 Coordinates sent to us from iOS are using SRID `4326`.
-Google maps use the same SRID.
+Google maps uses the same SRID.
 [I found this information here](http://gis.stackexchange.com/questions/48949/epsg-3857-or-4326-for-googlemaps-openstreetmap-and-leaflet).

 # Environment vars